iwoork/auction-open-source/README.md

-### mybids 🐥
+## mybids 🐥
-#### Open source auction platform with integrated marketplace</h2>
+### Open source auction platform with integrated marketplace</h2>

-mybids is an open source auction platform with integrated marketplace for directly selling unsold auction items.
+mybids is an open source auction platform with integrated marketplace for directly selling unsold auction items. mybids is composed of three independent applications:

+#### Auction
+A platform for running auctions where users can place bid on items posted

+#### Marketplace
+Any unsold items from the auction can be posted on marketplace where buyers can directly purchase items based on set prices.

+#### Admin
+A secure interface to manage both the auction and marketplace items

 ## Requirements